hugosferreira/flatoids/README.md

 ![Flatoid Icons preview](flatoids_square_preview.png)

-A free set of flat icons in .ai, .eps and .svg.
+A free set of 156 (and counting!) flat icons in .ai, .eps and .svg.

 ### Requests